OutSystemsEdu/OutSystems-Project-Ideas/CONTRIBUTING.md

 1) Fork this repo.

-2) Navigate to CONTRIBUTING/Advanced folder.
+2) Navigate to CONTRIBUTING/Advanced/create-kickstarter.md

-3)
+3) You can edit the file in a clean and readable format.
+Please upload pictures in images folder in the same directory with appropriate names such as create-mobile-01.png, create-mobile-02.png etc.

+4) 7) Once you are ready, send a pull request.